knice/inquiry.ucsc.edu/source/_articles/2020-21/living-history.md

 very much a poetic quest for a language to express experiences which are part of the everyday experience of people like myself,&quot; he once told the
 <a href="https://www.youtube.com/watch?v=hcQxjc0mcK0">Tate</a>.
-&quot;Dance, theater, music, sculpture, painting---all of these different modes of art-making are encapsulated into my practice, which is why I chose film as a medium for making my work.&quot; Credit: <a href="http://mag.rochester.edu/about/directors-letter/">Jonathan Binstock</a>,
+&quot;Dance, theater, music, sculpture, painting&mdash;all of these different modes of art-making are encapsulated into my practice, which is why I chose film as a medium for making my work.&quot; Credit: <a href="http://mag.rochester.edu/about/directors-letter/">Jonathan Binstock</a>,